* Brent posted biggest third-quarter increase since 2004

 "I think it's going to be a struggle to move above $60 Brent," said Olivier Jakob, oil analyst at Petromatrix.

 U.S. crude was down $1.07 at $50.60.
 The U.S. benchmark posted its strongest quarterly gain since the second quarter of 2016.

 The rally was driven by mounting signs a three-year supply glut is easing, helped by a production cut deal by global producers led by the Organization of the Petroleum Exporting Countries.

 "Brent crude oil prices have gone from strength to strength as surplus oil stocks are being depleted," Bank of America Merrill Lynch said in a report.
 "Importantly, this rally is supported by a tighter physical market, providing a fundamental backbone that was not present before."

 But a Reuters survey on Friday found OPEC oil output rose last month, gaining mostly because of higher supplies from Iraq and also from Libya, an OPEC member exempt from cutting output.

-The Libyan gain appears short-lived, though.
+The Libyan gain appears short-lived, however.
 The country's largest oilfield, Sharara, has been closed since Sunday, an engineer at the field and a Libyan oil source said.

-(Additional reporting by Aaron Sheldrick; Editing by Louise Heavens)
+(Additional reporting by Aaron Sheldrick; Editing by Edmund Blair and Mark Potter)